balub/pgroonga.github.io/tutorial/index.md

 -- (1 row)
 ```

 `LIKE` operator support is convenient because you can improve performance without changing existing applications.
 But `LIKE` operator is slower than `&@` because `LIKE` operator requires sequential search after index search.
-The process is called as "recheck".
-It's recommend that you change to `&@` or `&@~` from `LIKE` in your application for more performance.
+The process is called a "recheck".
+It's recommended that you change to `&@` or `&@~` from `LIKE` in your application for more performance.

 See [`LIKE` operator](../reference/operators/like.html) for more details.